ilteoood/docker-surfshark/README.md

 ## Provide OpenVPN Configs Manually

-Sometimes the startup script fails to download OpenVPN configs file from Surfshark's website, possibly this happens due to some form of DDoS protection on it.
+Sometimes the startup script fails to download OpenVPN configs file from Surfshark's website, possibly due to the DDoS protection on it.

 1. Go to https://surfshark.com.
 2. Click the "Log in" button.